Avi-Kenny/SimEngine/docs/index.md

 ### 1) Load the package and create a "simulation object"

-The simulation object (an R object of class *SimEngine*) will contain all data, functions, and results related to your simulation.
+The simulation object (an R object of class *sim_obj*) will contain all data, functions, and results related to your simulation.

 ```R
 library(SimEngine)